 How CarBridge Works

-- Stream Netflix: Open Netflix on your iPhone, and it will display on the dashboard.
+- Open Netflix to stream on the dashboard.

 Which One Should You Choose?